RWS/ISHBootstrap/Tutorials/How to use the repository (Examples).md

   - [ISHDeploy.12.0.0](http://www.powershellgallery.com/packages/ISHDeploy.12.0.0/).
 This is used to download files from an ftp server
 - Dependency to PowerShell modules in this repository.
 The following modules must be published to an internal NuGet server.
 The target server
   - xISHServer.12.
 This module helps installs all *ISH* prerequisites as described in the online [documentation](http://docs.sdl.com/LiveContent/web/pub.xql?action=home&pub=SDL%20Knowledge%20Center%20full%20documentation-v2&lang=en-US#docid=GUID-2AB53FDA-E9CB-4D46-A393-EEE6CF256554&addHistory=true&query=&scope=&tid=&filename=&resource=&inner_id=&toc=false&eventType=lcContent.loadDocGUID-2AB53FDA-E9CB-4D46-A393-EEE6CF256554)
-  - xISHInstall.
-This module is a wrapper for simple cmdlets that install/uninstall a Content Manager.
-This allows easily to install/uninstall remotely.

 To quickly host an internal NuGet server follow the instructions in this [article](https://docs.nuget.org/create/hosting-your-own-nuget-feeds).
 Once the server is up you need to register the repository on your system while specifying the both the `-SourceLocation` and `PublishLocation` parameters.